rukmanigopalan/adlsgen1togen2migrationsamples/README.md

  ## Data Validation

  This step will validate the Gen1 and Gen2 data based on file path and file size.

+ ### Prerequisites

+  * No Incremental copy should be happening before running the validation script

 **Run the script** [StartIncrementalLoadValidation.ps1](https://github.com/rukmani-msft/adlsgen1togen2migrationsamples/blob/master/src/StartIncrementalLoadValidation.ps1) in PowerShell.